adammaj1/1D-RGB-color-gradient/README.md

-## Gray LSine: effect of [a sine wave superimposed on a ramp function](https://peterkovesi.com/projects/colourmaps/colourmaptestimage.html)
+## Gray LSine: effect of a sine wave superimposed on a ramp function

+It is based on [the The Colour Map Test Image by Peter Kovesi](https://colorcet.com/testimage/index.html)

 ![](./images/LSin_no.png "GrayLSine gradient ( colormap)")
 ![](./images/LSin_no_2D.png "RGB profiles of the GrayLSine colormap")